 What Dog Vaccinations Does Your Dog Need?

 What dog vaccinations your dog needs depends on you and your pet’s situation.
-The most important vaccinations that dogs need are the following (in order of importance):
+The most important vaccinations that dogs need are, in order of importance:

-These 4 dog vaccinations are the ones we recommend that dogs get annually ($55 for the whole package).
-However, only one of these is required by law in Texas (and Oklahoma).
+These 4 dog vaccinations are the ones we recommend that dogs get every year.
+At our vax clinics, the full package is only $55!
+However, Texas only requires the Rabies vaccination by law.

 Do you have a puppy?
 Check out our page on what vaccinations puppies need!